Klopp confirms Can's season is over

+Liverpool manager Jurgen Klopp has confirmed Emre Can's season is over due to a persistent back injury.

-There had been suggestions Can was hopeful of making a return in Sunday's (NZST) Merseyside derby against Everton, as the Reds left Goodison Park with a 0-0 draw.
+There had been suggestions Can was hopeful of making a return in Saturday's Merseyside derby against Everton, as the Reds left Goodison Park with a 0-0 draw.

 The Germany international has been strongly linked with a move away and still has not signed an extension to his contract, which expires at the end of the season.

-And news that he will remain on the sidelines will come as a significant blow to Klopp, who is already without the suspended Jordan Henderson for Wednesday's (NZST) UEFA Champions League clash with Manchester City, while Adam Lallana continues to struggle with a hamstring problem.
+And news that he will remain on the sidelines will come as a significant blow to Klopp, who is already without the suspended Jordan Henderson for Tuesday's Champions League clash with Manchester City, while Adam Lallana continues to struggle with a hamstring problem.

 Klopp confirmed Can's status in an interview with Sky Deutschland, simply saying "yes" when asked whether the former Bayern Munich midfielder's season is over.